JohnnyJayJay/spigot-maps/README.md

 - API to store renderers persistently
 - Tools to resize / crop / divide images so that they fit the minecraft maps
 - Convenient builder classes and factory methods
-- Implementation of MapView to use directly with the Spigot API

 **[YOU CAN FIND AN EXAMPLE PLUGIN HERE](./example-plugin)**